REASON FOR POLICY:

 Business Meals Hosted by CU Involving Certain External Parties

-The University will pay for approved, necessary and reasonable business meal expenditures that are hosted by and paid for by a CU employee and include guests, business colleagues, donors, and prospective employees which results in a business benefit to the University.
-Examples are limited to fundraising, recruitment, and recognition of a speaker.
+The University will pay for approved, necessary and reasonable business meal expenditures that are hosted by and paid for by a CU employee and include guests, business colleagues, donors, trustees, and prospective employees which results in a business benefit to the University.
+Examples are limited to fundraising, recruitment, trustee meetings, and recognition of a speaker.
 These may occur either locally or during out of town travel.

 Senior Business Officer approval is required when business meal expenses exceed the individual pre-tip, pre-tax meal threshold of $150 per person and the amount over the threshold must be segregated.